Green Institute Conference 2023

 Meanjin / Brisbane and online, Aug 18/19, Griffith University, South Bank

-The City Transformed: urban life at the end of the world as we know it
+The City Transformed: Urban life at the end of the world as we know it – Green Institute Conference 2023

 Here at the end of the world as we know it, in the teeth of intersecting ecological, economic, social and political crises, our cities are being transformed by communities, corporations and governments in ways which will either worsen the crises or enable us to survive and thrive.

-The Green Institute is calling for proposals for presentations, panels and workshops from activists, advocates, academics and change-makers of all kinds for a two-day conference to share ideas, make connections, and plan the green transformation of our cities.
+The Green Institute’s 2023 national conference will present keynote speeches, panels and workshops from activists, advocates, academics and change-makers of all kinds, sharing ideas, making connections, and planning the green transformation of our cities.

 Home to half of humanity as well as countless other species, cities are complex ecosystems of many kinds, from ghettoised, car-based wastelands and food deserts to interconnected homes of social cohesion and urban ecology.
 Today, they are changing rapidly, both for better and for worse.
 As the climate destabilises and old certainties collapse, these changes will accelerate.